Updated November 2017

 is by far the best equipped.
 The binding is fast and easy, the traction is excellent, and the size is compact.
 By far the best attribute, for trail use, of the TSL is the flexible deck.
 While still maintaining some float (though nowhere near as much as stiffer shoes of the same size have), the flexible deck of the TSL provides shock absorption like we've never seen.

-Read full review: TSL Symbioz Elite
+Read review: TSL Symbioz Elite

 Analysis and Test Results